How long will it take me to earn my degree?

 As an online student with University of the Rockies, your online classes take place in the University's online platform.
 The online learning platform is an asynchronous environment, meaning that you can log in at any time at your convenience.
 You will communicate with your instructor and fellow students, read some assigned digital course readings, post your assignments, and comment on other students' assignments, all through the online learning platform.

-You are expected to attend each week of your course.
+You are expected to attend each week of your course with courses beginning on Tuesdays and ending on Mondays.
 Attendance is defined as participating in an academic activity within the online classroom which includes posting in a graded discussion forum or submitting a written assignment.
 You must attend once in any 14 day period or you will be dropped from your course.

 In addition to meeting attendance requirements, you are expected to participate in your courses by actively engaging in weekly discussion forums with substantial posts and completing the required assignments for each week.